Stochastic contextual bandits with graph feedback: from independence number to MAS number: Discussions

 \subsection{Gap between upper and lower bounds}

-Although we provide tight upper and lower bounds for specific classes of context sequences (self-avoiding) or feedback graphs (undirected or transitively closed), in general the quantities $\beta_M(G)$ in Theorem \ref{thm:LB} and $\min\{\overline{\beta}_M(G),\mas(G)\}$ in Theorem \ref{thm:general_context} exhibit a gap.
+Although we provide tight upper and lower bounds for specific classes of context sequences (self-avoiding in Theorem~\ref{thm:self_avoiding_context}) or feedback graphs (undirected or transitively closed in Corollary~\ref{cor:tight_under_graphs}), in general the quantities $\beta_M(G)$ in Theorem \ref{thm:LB} and $\min\{\overline{\beta}_M(G),\mas(G)\}$ in Theorem \ref{thm:general_context} exhibit a gap.
 The following lemma gives an upper bound on this gap.

 \begin{lemma} For any graph $G$, it holds that

 where $\rho(G)$ denotes the length of the longest path in $G$. \end{lemma}

 Lemma \ref{lem:DAG_match_beta} shows that if $G$ does not contain long paths or $M$ is large, the gap between $\overline{\beta}_M(G)$ and $\beta_M(G)$ is not significant.
 We also comment on the challenge of closing this gap.
 First, we do not know a tight characterization of the minimax value of the sequential game II (cf. Definition \ref{defn:sequential_game_II}), and the upper bound $\beta_{\mathsf{dom}}(G,M)$ in Lemma \ref{lemma:sequential_game_II} could be loose, as shown in the following example.